 If you’re more into live music, we have that, too.
 In the past few years, the town has gone from loads of restaurant acoustic acts to legitimate performance venues.
 Much of this is down to Meow Wolf, but The Bridge at Santa Fe Brewing has brought in some big names and 2nd Street Rufina and Tumbleroot are trying to upgrade their acts, as well.

 And if you’re looking for late night (at least for Santa Fe), there are a couple of options in town.
-Box Car is a great one for late-night eats and DJ shows, while Matador, Evangelo’s, Tonic and Crow Bar all stay open until 2.
+Box Car is a great one for late-night eats and DJ shows, while Matador, Evangelo’s and Tonic all stay open until 2 (during non-COVID times, that is.)

 9. Like the outdoors?